GrahamCampbell/Laravel-Flysystem/README.md

 **Flysystem Connections**

 This option (`'connections'`) is where each of the connections are setup for your application.
 Examples of configuring each supported driver are included in the config file.
 You can of course have multiple connections per driver.

+**Flysystem Cache**

+This option (`'cache'`) is where each of the cache configurations setup for your application.
+There are currently two drivers: illuminate and adapter.
+Examples of configuration are included.
+You can of course have multiple connections per driver as shown.

 ## Usage